BLOOD PRESSURE (ages prone to high blood pressure)

 Proven Effects Of High Blood Pressure

-high blood pressure chart
+high blood pressure chart (ages prone to high blood pressure)

 Below are approximate Ideal BP According to Age Chart